Methodology

 Worth reviewing

-A signal exists and deserves context before deciding.
+A signal exists and deserves a closer look.

 D/F